ARM-software/CSAL/python/readme_python.md

 ===========================

-The `./python` directory in the CoreSight Access Library distribution contains source code and a Makefile to build a python add-in module for the library, enabling the use of the library within python scripts on platforms that support python.
+The `./python` directory in the CoreSight Access Library distribution contains source code and a makefile to build a python add-in module for the library, enabling the use of the library within python scripts on platforms that support python.

 Supplied Files
 --------------

-- `Makefile` : this will make the python module, either using the python-dev module within python or building a module standalone.
+- `makefile` : this will make the python module, either using the python-dev module within python or building a module standalone.
 This file will require modification for the target system.
 - `setup.py` : Python script that sets up the `_csaccess` module using python.
 - `csaccess.i` : Interface source file used to create the python module.
 Library includes are